Helm Best Practices and Recommendations

 tag: "1.16.0"

-This provides some logical grouping, in this case, image is the parent variable that has three children values.
+This provides some logical grouping.
+In the snippet above image is the parent variable with three children values.
 But this can be rewritten to a flat format, like this:

 imageRepository: